 Among White’s key innovations was the Multidisciplinary Action Projects (MAP) course, which established Michigan’s reputation as the nation’s leader in business curriculum reform.
 “Action-based learning” soon extended to all of U-M’s business programs.
 Continuing initiatives launched by Dean Whitaker, the Business School under White recruited the most diverse student body of any accredited MBA-granting school.
 By 2000, nearly half of BBA and more than a quarter of MBA students were women, and Michigan (with Harvard) led all business programs for the highest number of women faculty.

 White served as U-M’s interim president in 2002 and later as president of the University of Illinois.

 Robert J. Dolan (dean, 2001-2012) Dolan, a nationally recognized authority in product policy and pricing, taught at the University of Chicago and Harvard before his appointment at Michigan.

 His deanship will likely be remembered most for the transformational donation he negotiated with the real-estate giant and Michigan alumnus Stephen M. Ross, whom Dolan persuaded to give $100 million for a new home for the Business School, the largest gift ever to a U.S. business school to that date.
 The 270,000-square-foot building, an architectural masterwork, helped to propel the renamed Ross School of Business to the very top of BBA and MBA rankings during Dolan’s term.
 Among his other achievements were expansions of external MBA programs and action-based learning programs.

-Alison Davis-Blake (1958- ; dean, 2011-2016) The first woman to become dean, Davis-Blake came to Michigan with a Stanford PhD in organizational behavior, a distinguished record as professor of management at the University of Texas, and experience as dean of the Carlson School of Management at the University of Minnesota.
+Alison Davis-Blake (1958- ; dean, 2011-2016) The first woman dean, Davis-Blake came to Michigan with a Stanford PhD in organizational behavior and a distinguished academic record as an expert in strategic human resource management.
+Before coming to Michigan, she was the highly successful dean of the Carlson School of Management at the University of Minnesota.